Hurwitz Stacks of Groups Extensions and Irreducibility: Introduction

 The general context being given by the inertia stratification in local gerbes bounded by the automorphism group of objects, this raises the question of \emph{describing this $\Gq$-action on higher inertia groups}.
-A first step in this direction is given by the \emph{definition of rational invariant of irreducible components of the special loci in family} -- see \cite{ColMau1} Theorem 4.3 for the cyclic case and quotient curve of any genus.
+A first essential step in this direction is given by the \emph{definition of rational invariant of irreducible components of the special loci in family} -- see \cite{ColMau1} Theorem 4.3 for the cyclic case and for quotient curves of any genus.

-Our approach deals exploits the arithmetic of $G$-covers through the rationality of the ramification locus.
-We thus deal with the stack $\M_{g}(G)^{rat}_{\Diam}$ of special loci with rational ramification locus and with given rational Hurwitz datas $\Diam$ whose definition extends the cyclic invariant $kr$ built for the need of the study above.
+In this paper, we exploit the arithmetic of $G$-covers through the rationality of the ramification locus: We deal with the stack $\M_{g}(G)^{rat}_{\Diam}$ of \emph{rational special loci} with rational ramification locus and with given rational Hurwitz datas $\Diam$ that extends the invariants $\bf k$ built in \cite{ColMau1} \S 3.1 for the need of the cyclic study -- see Remark~\ref{rem:HurwCaseCyc}.